polkadot-fellows/RFCs/text/0099-transaction-extension-version.md

 ## Drawbacks

-This adds a least one byte more to each signed transaction.
+This adds one byte more to each signed transaction.

 ## Testing, Security, and Privacy